Image

 RESOLVE-AF: Clinical Evaluation of the Ablacath™ Mapping Catheter and Ablamap® System Utilizing Electrographic Flow (EGF) Mapping to Resolve Extra-PV Sources of Atrial Fibrillation and Guide Ablation Therapy.

-RESOLVE-AF: Testing new tools for tracking and treating atrial fibrillation.
+RESOLVE-AF: Testing a new system to help treat atrial fibrillation.

 Recruiting